mshoaibnoor/kubernetes/loadbalancer/README.md

 This example creates a simple kubernetes deployment that can be accessible through service with loadbalancer option.

 Details:
-A sample one microservice nodejs application is deployed on kubernetes cluster using yaml files.
+A single microservice nodejs application is deployed on kubernetes cluster using yaml files.

 Content:
 1- A docker file to build a container.